 H.B.
 No. 3538 establishes the Managed Care Consumer Choice Program in Texas, amending Chapter 533 of the Government Code by adding Sections 533.0021 and 533.0022.
-The bill allows the Health and Human Services Commission to issue requests for applications to contract with managed care organizations to provide healthcare services to recipients.
-It sets forth requirements for these organizations, including certification of financial solvency and compliance with performance measures.
-The bill also mandates that contracts include specific provisions and that services cannot commence until a readiness review is completed.
-Additionally, it outlines the programs affected by this legislation, which include STAR, CHIP, STAR Kids, and STAR + PLUS, while excluding the STAR Health program.
+The bill allows the Health and Human Services Commission to issue requests for applications to contract with managed care organizations (MCOs) to provide healthcare services to recipients.
+It sets forth requirements for MCOs, including certification, financial solvency assurances, and compliance with performance measures.
+Contracts must include specific provisions and cannot take effect until the MCO completes a readiness review as mandated by federal law.
+The bill also outlines the programs affected, which include STAR, CHIP, STAR Kids, and STAR + PLUS, while excluding the STAR Health program.

 Statutes affected: